Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: Vafa-Witten Twist of N4 Gauge Theory, and a Vafa-Witten Invariant

-Notice that $\mathcal{Z}_{\text{VW},M_4}$ is a topological invariant of $M_4$ which is an algebraic count of VW solutions with corresponding sign given by $(-1)^{n_k + \tau m_k}$ that we elaborated on above.
-This defines a novel $\tau$-dependent Vafa-Witten invariant of $M_4$.
+Notice that $\mathcal{Z}_{\text{VW},M_4}$ is a topological invariant of $M_4$ which is an algebraic count of VW solutions with corresponding weight given by $a_{k} q^{m_k}$ that we elaborated on above.
+This defines a novel $\tau$-dependent Vafa-Witten invariant of $M_4$.\footnote{A purely algebro-geometric definition of $\mathcal{Z}_{\text{VW},M_4}$, in particular the $a_k$'s, was first given by Tanaka-Thomas in in~\cite{tanaka2017vafa}, albeit for projective algebraic surfaces only.
+The novelty here is that we provide a purely differentio-geometric definition of the $a_k$'s for a more general $M_4$. }